siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 1. You cannot do a configuration write during a machining cycle as the steppers will stop
 2. There can be no serial activity the duration of the write (something < 30 ms)

 The simplest way to deal with this is to (1) don't issue config commands during a cycle, and (2) always run configuration commands synchronously.
 In other words, always wait until you receive the response from a command before sending the next one.
-Do not just blast them down to the serial buffer as you would a gcode file.
+Do not just blast them down to the serial buffer as you would a Gcode file.

 ### Action Commands
 There are a small number of commands that look like configs but actually perform actions or return 'reports".
 These are: